A Prayerful Place in the Great Marsh

 Resident Vicars

-The first vicar to be resident in Chatteris for some time was the Rev. William Holden (1772 – 1803).
+The first resident vicar for Chatteris was the Rev. William Holden (1772 – 1803).
 Revd Holden was described in the Piggot’s Directory as ‘a gentleman highly esteemed, not only by his own congregation, but by the whole population of the parish’.

 In 1803 Lord Seymour, then Lord of the Manor, sold the patronage for the parish church to the Revd Robert Chatfield (1803 - 1845) of Croydon who became vicar of Chatteris.
 A large new vicarage was built on the High Street to house his family which included his wife, Susannah, their six children.

 Inside the church building, Chatfield arranged for the building of a west gallery, linking the other galleries in 1804.
 It was called the ‘singing gallery’ and eventually became the site for the organ.
 Before the organ, a band of wind instruments accompanied services with hautboys (oboes), bassoons, clarinets, flutes, violins, and cellos from the minstrel’s gallery.
-During this time, Sextons, or vergers, were appointed and paid wages to assist the priest at services and look after the grounds and church building.
-Chatteris suffered badly in the 1832 epidemic of cholera; the General Baptist congregation lost 3 out of about 50 members.
-As the church grounds filled up it was decided to purchase land for New Road Cemetery in 1832.
+During this time, Sextons, or vergers, were appointed and paid wages from his own pocket to assist, look after the grounds and the church building.
+Chatteris sadly suffered badly from the 1832 epidemic of cholera.
+As the church grounds filled up, it was decided to purchase land for New Road Cemetery which remains in current use.

 During this time the Church building fell into disrepair.
 A visitor in the 1880s wrote... "windows, concealed by giant nettles. ...inside - atmosphere of the earth. ...
 Dust was in evidence. ... the most depressing church."
 The roof leaked, the masonry was crumbling and weeds grew between the flag stones of the church floor.
 It was in a sorry state!
 It was decided to close the church burial grounds in 1855 because they were full and a cemetery was built on new road.
 In 1857, following the birth of his sixth child, Gathercole’s first wife, Frances, died.
 He married his second wife, Sarah.
 During this time, his two brothers moved into the vicarage, along with a curate.